 Even if you are covered by your VA health care enrollment, your family members who are not enrolled in a VA health care program and who do not meet the health care law coverage standards should use the Marketplace to get coverage.
 They may get lower costs on monthly premiums or out-of-pocket costs.
 They could be eligible for free or low-cost coverage through Medicaid or the Children’s Health Insurance Program (CHIP).
-Starting October 1, they can submit an application for health care coverage through the Marketplace, and learn the amount of assistance they are eligible for.
+They can submit an application for health care coverage through the Marketplace, and learn the amount of assistance they are eligible for.
 For more information, visit www.healthcare.gov.

 If you have other forms of health care coverage, such as a private insurance plan, Medicare, Medicaid or TRICARE, you can continue to use VA along with these plans.
 Remember: it is always a good idea to inform your doctors if you are receiving care outside of VA so your health care can be coordinated.